gtanner/ripple.apache.proposal/proposal.md

 Abstract
 ========

-Ripple is a browser based mobile phone emulator to aid in the development of HTML5 based mobile applications.
-Ripple is a cross platform and cross runtime based tool.
+Ripple is a browser based mobile phone emulator designed to aid in the development of HTML5 based mobile applications.
+Ripple is a cross platform and cross runtime testing/debugging tool.
 It currently supports such runtimes as Cordova, WebWorks and the Mobile Web.

 Proposal